HugoSTorres/website/content/post/contributing-oss.md

 Just to be sure, I ran `make` again to see if the whole process worked and it did.

-I'm going to be a bit handwaivy with how I actually tested this feature because it's a pain to demonstrate.
+I'm going to be a bit handwavy with how I actually tested this feature because it's a pain to demonstrate.
 Just take my word for it.
 I set all my environment variables and ran `terraform init` and it worked.